Article Quick Links:

 - Login to the Ada dashboard

-- Enter your team's Zendesk Login Email (This must be a Zendesk Admin's email).
+- Enter your team's Zendesk Login Email.
+This must be an admin level account.

-- Enter your Zendesk API Token (after the same Zendesk admin creates one in Zendesk)
+- Enter your Zendesk API Token (use the same admin account to create one in Zendesk)

 - In the Answer's View, select or create your Handoff Answer.

 - If you previously had an Email Handoff block in the answer, delete it.